jubatus/website/source/en/tutorial/classifier_java.rst

 2. Prepare the training data
     Make a training dataset (Line 34-43).

     The dataset is input into the train() method in ClassifierClient, for the learning process.
-The figure below shows the structure of the traaining data.
+The figure below shows the structure of the training data.

     +----------------------------------------------------------------------------------------------------+
     |LabeledDatum[]                                                                                      |